JoeggiCH/TrackMapper/README.md

 * renders the FeatureCollection in a browser-viewable map (using python folium and leaflet.js)

 I developed and tested this code (a little) under Windows.
-I also did an installation under a local Ubuntu and the code started but at least one button did not work as expected.
-Also, I had to install tkinter separately as a binary and pySimpleGUI required an extra step to register in order to get a named user license.
+I also did an installation under a local Ubuntu and the code worked.
+However, I had to install tkinter separately as a binary and pySimpleGUI required an extra registration/licensing step.

 Please use ```python3 TrackMapper.pyw``` to start
 - The button ```Set Filter``` brings up a window with filter criteria, which the code will apply to fetch track data from schweizmobil.ch